🍷

 📝Exam Study NotesWSET / CMS

-• Founded 2005 by Tim and Marcia Mondavi and Robert Mondavi after the 2004 sale of Robert Mondavi Winery to Constellation Brands; first estate-grown-only vintage was 2012
+• Founded 2005 by Tim, Marcia, and Robert Mondavi after the 2004 sale of Robert Mondavi Winery to Constellation Brands; first estate-grown-only vintage was 2012

-• Flagship wine is a Bordeaux-style blend of Cabernet Sauvignon, Cabernet Franc, Merlot, and Petit Verdot; notably high Cabernet Franc component at 15.07 planted acres versus 3.43 acres Merlot
+• Flagship is a Bordeaux-style blend of Cabernet Sauvignon, Cabernet Franc, Merlot, and Petit Verdot; notably high Cabernet Franc plantings at 15.07 acres versus 3.43 acres Merlot

-• Fourth generation actively involved: Chiara Mondavi as day-to-day winemaker, Carissa in marketing; new Sentium project launched 2025 (Mendocino County Sauvignon Blanc)
+• Fourth generation actively involved: Chiara Mondavi as winegrower, Carissa Mondavi in marketing and hospitality; Sentium project launched 2025 (Mendocino County Sauvignon Blanc)